junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — Placed on the Union Calendar, Calendar No. 135.
 - 2019-07-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-175.
 - 2019-07-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-175.
+- 2019-07-24 — Considered under suspension of the rules. (consideration: CR H7308-7310)
+- 2019-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2035.
+- 2019-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-24 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2019-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7308)
+- 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7308)